junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas falls silent for a moment, then says very quietly.
 "Dean, they're really bad."

 And Dean answers him, "Close your eyes then, if you don't want to relive them.
 Hold my hand if you want."
 They're not really face to face in the mental living room any more, so really, that's just a metaphorical speaking.
 But Cas gets it.
+He doesn't argue.
+As if he sits back to Bobby's sofa with a still slightly tensed back.

 The view of the hospital tunes in and out, as if looking through a bad telescope, with the focus lens being screwed constantly.
 Dean squints at the view, feeling a headache growing at the back of the skull just by looking at it.